Offering Advanced Options in Surgical Oncology and Treatment for Complex Diseases

 Areas of Specialty

-Dr. Eddy Hsueh and Dr. Carrie Luu are experienced surgeons offering treatment of complex bile duct, gallbladder, liver, and pancreatic cancers.
+Dr. Eddy Hsueh, Dr. Carrie Luu and Dr. Kevin Behrns are experienced surgeons offering treatment of complex bile duct, gallbladder, liver, and pancreatic cancers.
 They use advanced technologies, such as microwave ablation, in addition to surgery for treatment of liver metastasis from colon cancer, neuroendocrine tumors, and more.

 This intensive surgery for complex abdominal cancers requires a highly focused team of nurses, pharmacists, anesthesiologists, and critical care specialists, led by a specially trained surgical oncologist.
 In St. Louis, SSM Health Saint Louis University Hospital has the longest running HIPEC program, currently under the leadership of Dr. Carrie Luu.